PubInv/ventmon-ventilator-inline-test-monitor/README.md

 ventiators.
 The purpose is to produce a benchmark for the [multiple efforts](https://github.com/PubInv/covid19-vent-list) going on right now to try to develop a
 Free-libre Open Source ventilator design.

+## Licensing

+All code in this repo is licensed under the GNU public license.
+All documents and diagrams and licensed under CC0.

 ## Status

 This is an emergeny project in response to the COVID-19 pandemic.
 We are in a learning mode.